-It’s the last chance to fight to keep fair and equal access to the Internet.
+It’s the last chance to fight to keep fair and equal access to the internet.
 The day we exercise our freedom of speech to maintain the same right online.
-The day we hold high the principle of common carriage; the principal that service providers must serve the general public without discrimination.
-A principle that started with blacksmiths, innkeepers and ship owners and is today part of our social contracts with public airlines, railroads, buses, taxicabs, freight and phone companies and yes, Internet service providers.
+The day we hold high the principle of common carriage; the principle that service providers must serve the general public without discrimination.
+A principle that started with blacksmiths, innkeepers, and ship owners is today part of our social contracts with public airlines, railroads, buses, taxicabs, freight and phone companies, and Internet service providers.
 The latter, because as Public Knowledge said so succinctly:

 “Networks are so vital to the functioning of society that the maintenance of such networks cannot be left to the market solely.”

 The internet is the world’s principal source of information.
 We deserve access to all lawful content unedited, unfiltered, uncensored, unfettered.
 We want real journalism, not an echo chamber.
 We want to hear all voices, not only the ones who’ve paid to speak.

 We don’t want a two-tiered system controlling online communication.
 We are not alone.